Skrillex: 2008–2013: Solo career and extended plays

 Moore kicked off the "Project Blue Book Tour" in 2011 with support from Porter Robinson, Tommy Lee and DJ Aero as well as appearances from Sofia Toufa for a new song, "Bring Out the Devil".
-Skrillex unveiled several new songs on this tour including "First of the Year" (formerly known as "Equinox"), "Reptile", and "Cinema" (remix of a Benny Benassi track).
+Skrillex unveiled several new songs on this tour including "First of the Year (Equinox)", "Reptile", and "Cinema" (remix of a Benny Benassi track).
 "Reptile" was featured in the TV commercial for Mortal Kombat 9, and "First of the Year (Equinox)" is featured on More Monsters and Sprites, his follow-up EP and remix companion to Scary Monsters and Nice Sprites.
 In April 2011, Spin premiered "Get Up", an exclusive new track from Korn that was produced by Skrillex.
 Korn made the track available for free download via their Facebook page.
 On April 15, 2011, KoRn joined Skrillex on stage for his set at Coachella 2011.
 On April 18, 2011, Sony Computer Entertainment (SCEA) development studio Naughty Dog released a trailer for the multiplayer component of their PlayStation 3 game Uncharted 3: Drake's Deception, featuring "Kill EVERYBODY" from Scary Monsters and Nice Sprites.

-In June 2011, "More Monsters and Sprites" was released on Beatport, an EP consisting of three original tracks, including "First of the Year (Equinox)" and two versions of his original track "Ruffneck".
+In June 2011, More Monsters and Sprites was released on Beatport, an EP consisting of three original tracks, including "First of the Year (Equinox)" and two versions of his original track "Ruffneck".
 The track "Ruffneck Bass" had been leaked on the internet months prior which used the same sample as in the new "Ruffneck" tracks on the EP.
 Skrillex released a music video for "Rock n' Roll (Will Take You to the Mountain)" on his official YouTube page on June 20, 2011.
 On August 17, 2011, he announced his label, Owsla.
 The label's first releases came from Bristol-based dubstep producers KOAN Sound, then-electro-house producer Porter Robinson from North Carolina, singer-songwriter Alvin Risk, and San Francisco-based M Machine.

 On August 19, 2011, Skrillex released a music video for "First of the Year (Equinox)" via Spin.com.
 In late August 2011, it was released that he would be appearing Knife Party's first release, collaborating on "Zoology", a Moombahton style track.
 A preview was released on YouTube.
 In late September 2011, he created the track "Syndicate" as promotion for the video game of the same name.
 Kaskade's 2011 album Fire & Ice features "Lick It", a collaboration between Kaskade and Skrillex.
-The video for Skrillex's song "First of the Year (Equinox)" appears on the first episode of the Beavis and Butt-head revival.
+The video for Skrillex's song "First of the Year (Equinox)" appears on the first episode of the Beavis and Butt-Head revival.